jon-torres/Discord-bot-text-generator/README.md

 A Discord bot that can extract messages from users and generate new messages from any corpus.

-It uses a simple Markov Chains algorithm and an n-gram model to generate the text
+It uses a simple Markov Chains algorithm and an n-gram model to generate the text.

 ## How to run